department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-07-13 - Platform Wide Documentation vs Component Specific Documentation Locations.md

     * **“User guides, how-to instructions, tutorials, or reference documents for VFS teams”** ((source)[https://vfs.atlassian.net/wiki/spaces/CUI/pages/2186543112/RFC+DRAFT+Documentation+Locations+-+Console+UI])
 * (Operational documentation)[https://vfs.atlassian.net/wiki/spaces/AP/pages/1287782439] throughout Confluence, which includes internal content such as “(meeting notes, roles and responsibilities documentation, decision documentation, [and] initiative outlines.)[https://vfs.atlassian.net/wiki/spaces/AP/pages/1287782439]”

-While Confluence and the Platform website do contain a lot of helpful documentation for VFS (and Platform) teams, a lot of documentation—specifically more technical documentation that is specific to a software component, service, or infrastructure resource—is found throughout various GitHub repositories.
-This type of documentation is vital to developers who are trying to troubleshoot or set up software dependencies, but it is much harder to find.
+While Confluence and the Platform website contain helpful documentation for VFS (and Platform) teams, a lot of documentation—specifically technical documentation for a software component, service, or infrastructure resource—is found throughout various GitHub repositories.
+This documentation is vital to developers trying to troubleshoot or set up software dependencies, but it is much harder to find.
 Developers typically find it by asking around, receiving a few different answers, and sometimes finding different versions of the documentation.
-When they find the documentation, it is often difficult to know whether the documentation is complete or up to date.
-Additionally, some VFS teams rely on systems that are external to the VA and have had difficulty finding or maintaining documentation about these systems.
+When they find the documentation, it is often difficult to know whether it is complete or up to date.
+Additionally, some VFS teams rely on systems external to the VA and have had difficulty finding or maintaining documentation about these systems.

 ## Motivation

-If we can make it easy for developers to locate and store technical documentation, we can save them hours (or even days) of extra work.
-Having a consistent method and location for finding this documentation is a crucial part of improving the experience and efficiency of VFS teams.
+If we can make it easy for developers to locate and store technical documentation, we can save them hours (or days) of extra work.
+In addition, having a consistent method and location for finding this documentation is a crucial part of improving the experience and efficiency of VFS teams.

 ## Design